Kirom/CheckPvPAssistant/README.md

 ## Usage

 1. **Right-click on any player** (target, party member, raid member, guild member, friend, enemy, or yourself)
-2. Look for **"Copy Check-PvP URL"** in the context menu
+2. Look for **"Check PvP"** in the context menu
-3. **Click the option** to open a dialog with the Check-PvP.fr URL
+3. **Click the option** to open a dialog with either the name-realm format or Check-PvP.fr URL (depending on your copy mode)
-4. **Press Ctrl+C** to copy the URL to your clipboard
+4. **Press Ctrl+C** to copy the text to your clipboard
 5. **Press Enter or Escape** to close the dialog
-6. Open the URL in your browser to view the player's PvP statistics
+6. If copying URLs: Open the URL in your browser to view the player's PvP statistics
+7. If copying name-realm: Use the format for Discord, chat, or other applications

+### Copy Modes

+The addon supports two copy modes that can be switched using slash commands:

+- **Name-Realm Mode** (default): Copies "PlayerName-RealmName" format for easy sharing in chat
+- **URL Mode**: Copies full Check-PvP.fr URLs for direct browser access

+Use `/checkpvp usename` or `/checkpvp useurl` to switch between modes.

 > **Note**: If the website shows "character not found", don't worry!
 See the detailed step-by-step guide with screenshots in the [Character Not Found section](#character-not-found---step-by-step-fix) below to manually search for the character (this will fetch the latest data from Blizzard's servers).